f3d-app/f3d/doc/user/OPTIONS.md

 For example the screenshot filename is configured as `{app}/{model}_{n}.png` by default, meaning that, assuming the model `hello.glb` is being viewed, consecutive screenshots are going to be saved as `F3D/hello_1.png`, `F3D/hello_2.png`, `F3D/hello_3.png`, ...

+Model related variables will be replaced by `no_file` if no file is loaded and `multi_file` if multiple files are loaded using the `multi-file-mode` option.